 We are in certified organic transition.
 See more information here.

 The farm has a creek running through it and has two high output wells that bring very pure water from 300 feet deep in a gravel layer beneath us.
 These wells are used to water the stock and to keep the pastures green throughout the summer.
 This way, the cows are always eating the best, while we have the opportunity to really make a lush cover of the ground to out-compete weeds, build up soil organic matter, and even provide a home for a plethora of worms!

-All manure on the farm is composted for a season after the winter pack is done, and we spread this compost on the pastures and hay fields every late fall just before snow flies.
-Our goal is to continuously increase topsoil and make this land far healthier through the years than how it was when we began our stewardship of it.
+We compost all manure on the farm for a season, after the winter pack is done, and we spread this compost on the pastures and hay fields every late fall just before snow flies.
+We work to continuously increase topsoil and make this land far healthier through the years than how it was when we began our stewardship of it.

 We use chickens, ducks, and wild turkeys to sanitize the pastures after the cows graze them.

 Flies are controlled with a natural wasp fly predator.
-Bees are allowed to flourish, and pesky pests are controlled by sparrows we encourage to live here by putting sparrow houses in the eaves of every building.
+Bees are allowed to flourish, and pesky pests are controlled by swallows we encourage to live here by putting swallow houses in the eaves of every building.

 Your local Guernsey dairy

 We are a local dairy – selling milk directly off the farm in Sagle, and at retail stores in Sandpoint, Athol, Rathdrum, Post Falls, Hayden, Bonners Ferry, and Coeur d’Alene, Idaho.

 We appreciate your support of our efforts.

 Guernseys Make the Best Milk Ever